sohailahmedkhan/VerificationDashboard/README.md

 ## 🔎 Usage

-Using GVision is simple and straightforward:
+Using the dashboard is easy:

 - Upload your Google Cloud Vision API key in JSON format by clicking on the `Upload a config file` button in the sidebar.
 - Once the key is uploaded, the app will automatically authenticate with the Google Cloud Vision API.